 The Third Alternative for Adding Keywords:

-alternative, and while a little cumbersome, it actually works better than
+There is a third alternative, and while a little cumbersome, it actually works

-this big box option has to be selected by using the pull-down menu in the
+as this big box option has to be selected by using the pull-down menu in the

-Keyword Tags section of the Keywording section
+Keyword Tags section of the Keywording section in

 Here's how it works.